 - Need institutions to focus on their wellbeing and exceed their parents’ expectations

 What does your institution need to do with this information?
+How should we market to Generation Alpha?
 For starters, these insights will allow you to begin shifting and diversifying your program offerings to better align with the future generation’s needs.
 Having a better understanding of how parents will interact with their Alpha kids will also help prep institutions for what is important to these parents as they encourage their kids to attend college.
-A shift in marketing efforts will need to start sooner rather than later.
+A shift in highered education marketing efforts will need to start sooner rather than later.
 Using social media, campus influencers, and other emerging means of technology will increase your chances of standing out amongst your peers in the eyes of the Alphas.
 We also recommend looking at ways to partner with local K-12 schools to prep students for specific skills in areas such as STEM, financial literacy, entrepreneurship, etc.

 Tell us what you think